radius-project/docs/docs/content/contributing/contributing-docs.md

 - Make sure the documentation you are writing is in the correct place in the hierarchy.
 - Avoid creating new sections where possible, there is a good chance a proper place in the docs hierarchy already exists.
 - Make sure to include a complete [Hugo front-matter](#front-matter).
+- Determine the category or the type of the doc you are contributing.
+   - **Concept** - A concept doc is a high-level overview of the project or a building block of the project or a feature area that defines the purpose.
+   - **Quickstart** - A quickstart guide is a short step-by-step guide to help the reader to quickly learn something and achieve a specific goal in 5-10 mins.
+   - **Reference app** - A reference app doc is for running an application sample or an example of using the project or a particular feature.
+   - **How-To** - A how-to guide is a elaborate step-by-step guide to help the reader achieve a specific goal.
+It should provide the reader with an in-depth understanding of what the feature does.
+While Quickstart is subset of How-To, they can be differentiated by the time to achieve a specific goal.

 ### Contributing a new concept doc

+- Ensure the doc is in the correct place in the hierarchy.
-- Ensure the reader can understand why they should care about this feature.
+- Ensure the reader can understand why they should care about the project , the concept or the feature.
 What problems does it help them solve?
 - Ensure the doc references the spec for examples of using the API.
 - Ensure the spec is consistent with concept in terms of names, parameters and terminology.
 Update both the concept and the spec as needed.
-- Avoid just repeating the spec.
+Avoid repeating the spec.
 The idea is to give the reader more information and background on the capability so that they can try this out.
-Hence provide more information and implementation details where possible.
-- Provide a link to the spec in the [Reference]({{<ref reference >}}) section.
+- Provide a link to the spec in the [Reference]({{<ref reference >}}) section and provide the reader with related links (this can be other quickstarts, "how-to", samples for reference )
-- Where possible reference a practical How-To doc.
+- Set the `category` as `Concept` in [Hugo front-matter](#front-matter).

+### Contributing a new Quickstart

+- Make sure the guide stays within 5-6 steps.
+- Include code/sample/config snippets that can be easily copied and pasted.
+- Do not assume the reader is using a specific environment unless the article itself is specific to an environment.
+This include OS (Windows/Linux/MacOS), deployment target (Kubernetes, IoT etc.) or programming language.
+If instructions vary between operating systems, provide guidance for all.-
+- Do not explain all the jargons or features the quickstart references, provide the reader with related links and next steps (this can be other "how-to", samples for reference or related concepts).
+- Set the `category` as `Quickstart` in [Hugo front-matter](#front-matter).

 ### Contributing a new How-To guide